Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/gtm-universal-analytics/README.md

   </li>
   <li>
     <a href="#custom-event">
-      How to send custom event?
+      How to send custom events?
     </a>
   </li>
   <li>
     <a href="#ecommerce-events">
-      how to send Ecommerce events?
+      How to send Ecommerce events?
     </a>
   </li>
   <li>